When I first thought about starting a podcast, I assumed it would be expensive.

 Step 2: Get Your Gear (All Under $100)

 Here’s where most people get stuck — they think they need expensive microphones and studio lighting.
-You don’t.
-You just need solid, budget gear that makes you sound professional.

 The best starter microphone I personally recommend is the MAONO AU-A04 USB Condenser Microphone Kit — and it’s only $49.99 on Amazon.